PHYSICAL · HEIGHT

 Montenegro leads for men at 183.2cm average, narrowly ahead of the Netherlands at 182.5cm.
 For women, the Netherlands tops the ranking at 170.7cm.
 Balkan nations dominate the top 10 for male average height, which researchers attribute to a combination of genetic factors, diet (particularly dairy and protein consumption), and post-war economic development that improved childhood nutrition in the late 20th century.

 The shortest averages by country are found in Southeast Asia and Central America.
 Timor-Leste has the lowest average for men at approximately 159.8cm, while Guatemala is among the lowest for women at 149.4cm.
 These differences reflect longstanding nutritional inequality, high rates of childhood stunting, and limited healthcare access during critical growth windows.
+To see where your own height ranks within your country, use the height percentile calculator.

 Why do average heights vary between countries?